wmhall/psych-7p05/lab-02.md

 ## But I want to do more!

-If you finish up everything above, you can start working on [homework 1](hw01.md).
+If you finish up everything above, you can start working on [Homework 1](hw-01.md).

 ## Tips and tricks